-- Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures. - Manage Project OH&S activities. - Monitor relevant OH&S performance metrics. - Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.

-- Continued to receive health and safety updates and incident reports from BCIB and the Contractor. - Sixteen incidents were documented in the health and safety log for the month.
+Scope: Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures.
+Manage Project OH&S activities.
+Monitor relevant OH&S performance metrics.
+Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
+Monthly Highlights: Continued to receive health and safety updates and incident reports from BCIB and the Contractor.
+Sixteen incidents were documented in the health and safety log for the month.
 All the incidents were deemed minor, and none resulted in lost time due to injury.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.9 which is less than the WorkSafeBC average of 1.1 for Bridge, Overpass, or Viaduct Construction or Repair.

-- Update Safe Work Plans and Safe Job Procedures as required. - Deliver training on the Job Hazard Assessment and Risk Mitigation Plan for all Project Team members. - Conduct OH&S audits as and when required.
+Lost Time Injury Frequency Rate (LTIFR) for the Project is 1.1 which equals the WorkSafeBC average of 1.1 for Bridge, Overpass, or Viaduct Construction or Repair.
+Three Month Lookahead: Update Safe Work Plans and Safe Job Procedures as required.
+Deliver training on the Job Hazard Assessment and Risk Mitigation Plan for all Project Team members.
+Conduct OH&S audits as and when required.